ayox/react-kl-talk-hooks/OUTLINE.md

 - Talk and speaker introduction.
 - Why did I plan to give this talk.
 - What are react hooks, briefly.
+- mental concepts to change :
+    - it has rare cases.
+    - useEffect and hooks.
+    - preformances.
 - Common case of hooks usage.
 - The missing gap that require additional hooks.
 - ... what are those hooks.